Habraken/WaveShare-ADS1256/notes.md

 ```
 rpi_adc_streaming -n 2 -b -g 0 -c 0 -d 2 -s /tmp/adc.fifo
 ```
-(2 samples per block, buffer enalble, no gain, diff channel 0, data rate = 2463 S/s, streaming to /tmp/adc.fifo)
+(2 samples per block, buffer enalbled, no gain, diff channel 0, data rate = 2463 S/s, streaming to /tmp/adc.fifo)

-The data was then save to the adc_data.csv, which is read by the data_analaysis.ipynb.
+The data was then saved to the adc_data.csv, which is read by the data_analaysis.ipynb.

 To time the measurement sessions (2 seconds) I used the following command (in a separate terminal):
 ```